karabaja4/minirc-ng/README.md

 This fork adds support for service PIDs, running services as a regular user, and a single [JSON configuration file](https://github.com/karabaja4/minirc-ng/blob/master/src/minirc.json).

-There is a PKGBUILD for Arch Linux in the `package` folder.
+There is a [AUR Package](https://aur.archlinux.org/packages/minirc-ng-git) for Arch Linux.

 Example usage:
 \